Cantor space: Examples

 Cantor spaces as subspaces.
 This includes most of the common spaces in real analysis.

 Characterization

 A topological characterization of Cantor spaces is given by Brouwer's theorem:

 Brouwer's theorem Any two non-empty compact Hausdorff spaces without isolated points and having countable bases consisting of clopen sets are homeomorphic to each other.

 The topological property of having a base consisting of clopen sets is sometimes known as "zero-dimensionality".
 Brouwer's theorem can be restated as:

 A topological space is a Cantor space if and only if it is non-empty, perfect, compact, totally disconnected, and metrizable.

 This theorem is also equivalent (via Stone's representation theorem for Boolean algebras) to the fact that any two countable atomless Boolean algebras are isomorphic.

+Without metrizability, the statement fails.
+A Cantor cube $2^\alpha$, for $\alpha$ an uncountable ordinal, is not homeomorphic to the Cantor space (and thus is not metrizable).

 Properties

 As can be expected from Brouwer's theorem, Cantor spaces appear in several forms.
 But many properties of Cantor spaces can be established using 2^{ω}, because its construction as a product makes it amenable to analysis.

 Cantor spaces have the following properties: